vestfoldfylke/loglady/README.md

 logger.errorException(error, 'This is an error message with an exception but without additional parameters');
 logger.errorException(error, 'This is an error message with an exception with additional parameters: ErrorMessage: {ErrorMessage}', error.message);

-// flush any log messages not completed yet (if applicable) await logger.flush();
+// flush any log messages not completed yet (applicable if asynchronous log destinations are used).
+If not called, the application may exit before all log messages are sent. await logger.flush();
 ```